 An example of an application that can utilize an electro-magnetic brake would be a lift or hoist.
 In these types of applications a gear motor is used to lift a heavy object.
 When power is removed from the gear motor, the brake engages and locks the output shaft, keeping the heavy object from back-driving the gear motor and falling.

 “Power On” Electro-Magnetic Brakes

-On the other hand, some applications, such as a railroad-crossing arm, may require the system to back-drive.
-In this application, a “power-on” style of brake is used.
+Some applications, such as a railroad-crossing arms, may require the system to back-drive.
+In this application, a power-on style of brake is used.
 This style of brake works opposite of the brake in the first example, as it requires power to engage the brake.
 Picture a railroad-crossing arm in the vertical position.
 The brake on the gear motor operating the arm is energized; locking the gear motor and holding the crossing arm up even though power is removed from the motor.
 In the event of a power failure, the brake would disengage, and the weight of the crossing arm would back-drive the gear motor to the horizontal position: a matter of safety.